About our resources

 We also offer an 'Introducing MSF' presentation and a selection of printable posters and leaflets.

 We offer two teaching and learning resources for A Level Biology, looking at cholera and tuberculosis (TB).
 The former is a data handling exercise introducing students to epidemiology.
-The latter provides an overview of TB and drug resistant TB.
-Follow the link below to find out more.
+The latter provides an overview of TB and drug-resistant TB.